oohlaf/python-whirlpool/README.md

 python-whirlpool
 ================

+The Whirlpool algorithm is designed by Vincent Rijmen and Paulo S.L.M.
+Barreto.
 This is just a wrapper to the Whirlpool C reference implementation.
 The Whirlpool reference implementations are public domain, as is this code.